Saber13110/AppTracking/README.md

 `REDIS_URL` controls the Redis connection used for rate limiting.
 If omitted, the API defaults to `redis://localhost:6379/0`.

+`TRACKING_HISTORY_RETENTION_DAYS` defines how many days tracked shipments are kept in the database.
+Old records are purged daily and the default is `30` days.

 The frontend needs a Google Maps API key.
 Set `GOOGLE_MAPS_API_KEY` in a `.env` file at the project root or export it in your shell before running the Angular app.

 ## Required variables